KananZeynalov/KananZeynalov/README.md

 Hi, I'm Kanan Zeynalov.
 I'm from Azerbaijan and 20 years old.
-I'm currently studying in Bilkent university as a junior student in Computer Engineering faculty.
-I'm looking forward to be a Sofware Engineer and Cybersecurity specialist.
+I'm currently studying in Bilkent University as a Junior student in Computer Engineering faculty.